opentext/demo-contract-approval-app/README.md

 From the extensions View in VS Code, install the `OpenText Cloud Developer Tools - Extension Pack`.

 ## Tutorial
 We recommend you go through the detailed tutorial (that explains how to build the Contract Approval application).
-The tutorial is available under `HELP AND FEEDBACK` in the OpenText Cloud Developer Tools view.
+The tutorial is available under `HELP AND FEEDBACK` in the OpenText Cloud Developer Tools view (Ot icon in the VS Code Activity Bar) or via this link: https://mimage.opentext.com/ot/2/devx/vscode/latest/vscode-tutorial.pdf.
 Although highly recommended, in case you don't want to go through the tutorial (yet), you can alternatively proceed with the below steps.

 ## Configure Organization Profile

 To allow deploying the application to your developer organization in the OpenText Cloud Platform, add an organization profile as described in the user guide.
-The user guide is available under `HELP AND FEEDBACK` in the OpenText Cloud Developer Tools view (OT icon in the VS Code Activity Bar).
+The user guide is available under `HELP AND FEEDBACK` in the OpenText Cloud Developer Tools view (Ot icon in the VS Code Activity Bar) or via this link: https://mimage.opentext.com/ot/2/devx/vscode/latest/vscode-userguide.pdf.

 ## Deployment